cober2019/IETF-RIB-Status/README.rst

 **Notes**
     - On intial login and page reshreshes the page may take some time to load.
 This is due to fetching data from the device.
     - The program may have issues with cisco switches as the response time to get the RIB is very slow.
 Still don't hesitate to try!
     - Testing was dont with ASR and ISR.
-I havnt tried with any other vendor device.
+I haven't tried with any other vendor devices.
 Please let me know the results if you try (cober91130@gmail.com)

 **YANG Model:**
 ---------------